Hard times and reconstruction

 Due to the club's Jewish background, Bayern were discriminated against in a myriad of ways.
 Club membership, the number of teams and the crowds at games all fell dramatically.
 Twelve years under the fascist dictatorship saw the club lose its position of prominence, eventually falling to 81st place in the German Reich.

 In July 1944 Bayern lost their home when an Allied bombing raid destroyed the club office.
 Despite all that, the players showed great team spirit.
 On 23 April 1945, only a few days before the end of the war, they beat 1860 Munich 3-2.
 According to club records, 56 Bayern members perished on the battlefield, among them Germany internationals Josef Bergmaier and Franz Krumm.
 Many others were declared missing in action.
-Seven members were also murdered by the Nazis for racial, political or religious reasons.
-FCB's Jewish president Kurt Landauer had been interned at the Dachau concentration camp for eight weeks in 1938 before fleeing into exile in Switzerland.
+FCB's Jewish president Kurt Landauer had been interned at the Dachau concentration camp for 33 days in 1938 before fleeing into exile in Switzerland in 1939.

 Heidkamp keeps the group together